matrix-org/matrix-spec-proposals/proposals/2162-signaling-errors-at-bridges.md

 utilized.

-Additional information contained in the event are the name of the bridged network (e.g. “Discord” or “Telegram”) and a regex¹ describing the affected users (e.g. `@discord_*:example.org`).
-This regex should be similar to the one any Application Service uses for marking its reserved user namespace.
+Additional information contained in the event are the name of the bridged network (e.g. “Discord” or “Telegram”) and a regex array¹ describing the affected users (e.g. `@discord_.*:example.org`).
+This regex array should be similar to the one any Application Service uses for marking its reserved user namespace.
 By providing this information clients can inform their users who in the room was affected by the error and for which network the error occurred.

 *Those two fields will not be required if the variant with [MSC 1410: Rich Bridging](https://github.com/matrix-org/matrix-doc/issues/1410) is adopted.
 In